-Saudi Arabia's explanation for Jamal Khashoggi's death 'credible', says Donald Trump
+Turkey 'will not allow cover-up' after Saudi Arabia claims Jamal Khashoggi died in 'fist fight'

 Turkish government sources have previously alleged Mr Khashoggi was tortured and murdered by a hit squad flown in to Istanbul from Riyadh.

-Usta, a human rights official in the ruling Justice and Development Party, said Saturday that Turkish authorities, including prosecutors, forensic and security officials, have already reached some conclusions as part of their investigation into Khashoggi's death.
+The key question now will be whether the Turks continue to pursue this line of enquiry.

-She says it would have been "more valuable" if Saudi officials had admitted that Khashoggi was killed in its diplomatic post.
+The deputy head of Turkey's ruling party has said the country will "never allow a cover-up" and that authorities would share evidence they have gathered about the killing with the world.

-The key question now will be whether the Turks continue to pursue the claim that Mr Khashoggi was murdered.
+Numan Kurtulmus, of the ruling Justice and Development Party, also said he thinks "it's not possible for the Saudi administration to wiggle itself out of this crime if it's confirmed".